Main Library Hours

 - The group study room on Farber Level 1 is equipped with an oversized LCD display with VGA laptop connector and a white board.
 It also has a DVD/blu-ray player and a VHS-equipped TV for small group media viewing.

 - The large group study room on the Farber Mezzanine is equipped with an oversized LCD display with VGA laptop connector and a white board.
-It is also the only group study room that can be reserved.
-Sign up on the sign-up sheet located on the bulletin board inside the room.

 - The Robbins Room on the Goldfarb Mezzanine has two large tables where groups can work collaboratively.